pmean/build-website/text/05/MultipleComparisons-05.md

 To understand this better, define R as the number of genes that are flagged as differentially expressed by a procedure (note that I did not say the number of genes that are statistically significant).
 Let V represent the number of false positives among those R genes.
-I\'m using the notation which appears in the book
+I'm using the notation which appears in the book

 -   Amaratunga and Cabrerea, **Exploration and Analysis of DNA